DataHackIL/dhutil/README.rst

 Running the tests
 -----------------

-To run the tests, use:
+To run the tests (none at the moment), use

 .. code-block:: bash

-  python -m pytest --cov=dhutil --doctest-modules
+  python -m pytest --cov=dhutil

 Adding documentation